Prospects of discovering sub-solar primordial black holes using the stochastic gravitational wave background from third-generation detectors: Theoretical estimation of the SGWB signal

-\textit{Theoretical estimation of the SGWB signal :} Using the analytical formula of the SGWB signal given in Eq. \ref{sgwb-1}, we calculate the signal for PBHs of masses $0.1$ to $2$ $M_\odot$ with the merger rate given in Eq. \ref{pbhsfr} for different values of the parameters $\alpha$ and $R_{GW}$.
-We consider merger rates which are consistent with observations from O1+O2 \cite{Abbott_2019}.
+Using the analytical formula of the SGWB signal given in Eq. \ref{sgwb-1}, we calculate the signal for PBHs using the merger rate given in Eq. \ref{pbhsfr} for different values of the parameters $\alpha$ and $R_{GW}$.
+We consider merger rates as $23$ Gpc$^{-3}$ yr$^{-1}$ at redshift $z=0$ which is consistent with observations from O1+O2 \citep{Abbott_2019}.
 The latest constraints on the sub-solar merger rate range from a few $\times 10^5$ Gpc$^{-3}\, \text{yr}^{-1}$ to a few $\times 10^3$ Gpc$^{-3}\, \text{yr}^{-1}$ for chirp masses in the range $0.1-1$ $M_\odot$.
-The mass distribution of the PBHs is taken to be log-normal as shown in Eq. \ref{pbhmass}.
-We also calculate the expected SGWB signal from the astrophysical sources for masses above $1\,$ $M_\odot$ with the merger rate distribution according to the Madau-Dickinson SFR \cite{Madau:2014bja} with different values of the minimum value of the time delay parameter $t_d^{eff}$ Gyr with probability distribution $1/t^{eff}_{d}$, and local merger rate consistent with GWTC-2 \cite{Abbott:2020niy}.
+The mass distribution of the PBHs is taken to be log-normal as shown in Eq. \ref{pbhmass}. {We consider two scenarios of PBH log-normal mass populations with $M_c=1\, M_\odot$ and $M_c=0.05\, M_\odot$, and the corresponding standard deviations $\sigma=0.1$ and $\sigma=0.01$ respectively.
+We also set $f_{PBH}=1$ for this plot, which in combination with the merger rate, fix the value of $f_{sup}$.
+For a lower value of $f_{PBH}$, the value of the SGWB will decrease according to the Eq. \eqref{mergerpbh}.} We also calculate the expected SGWB signal from the astrophysical sources for masses in the range $1\,$ $M_\odot$ to $50\,$ $M_\odot$ with the merger rate distribution according to the Madau-Dickinson SFR \citep{Madau:2014bja} with different values of the minimum value of the time delay parameter $t_d^{eff}$ Gyr with probability distribution $1/t^{eff}_{d}$, and local merger rate consistent with GWTC-2 \citep{Abbott:2020niy}.
 We show the expected SGWB for a few cases in Fig. \ref{fig:sgwb}.
+The astrophysical contribution to the SGWB signal arises mainly from the unresolved BNS and NS-BH systems. {The current bounds on the PBH as dark matter $f_{PBH}<6\%$ at 90\% confidence limit from the LIGO-Virgo-KAGRA data does not take into account the factor $f_{sup}$ and mentions that the bounds on the fraction of PBH in dark matter can be less constraining for $f_{sup}<1$ \cite{LIGOScientific:2021job}.
+There are also independent bounds on the fraction of dark matter $f_{PBH}<10^{-6}$ \cite{Chen:2019xse} in the sub-solar mass range $0.002-0.7$ M$_\odot$ (assuming a monochromatic mass spectrum) due to the absence of any signal from 11 years of NANOGrav data sets \cite{NANOGrav:2017wvv}.
+These bounds will be less stringent for a non-monochromatic mass spectrum considered in their analysis \cite{Chen:2019xse}.
+The bounds possible from the SGWB due to the mergers of the PBHs from CE and ET can provide an independent bound on the PBH fraction as dark matter in the sub-solar mass range for a different mass spectrum than considered in \cite{Chen:2019xse}.
+However, with the availability of both low frequency SGWB data from NANOGrav data and high frequency SGWB data from CE and ET, stringent bounds can be obtained for different mass distribution of the BBHs.}